7Factor/terraform-ecs-cluster/README.md

 * max_size - The maximum number of container instances the asg will maintain.
 * health_check_grace_period - Time in seconds after instance comes into service before checking health.
 Defaults to 300.
 * env - Tags relevant resources with your env.
 You should set this to 'stage' or 'prod'.
-* service_name - Will apply your service name to tags on relevant resources.